Ekeko

-The Ekeko is the Tiwanakan (pre Columbian civilization) god of abundance and prosperity in the mythology and folklore of the people from the Peruvian and Bolivian Altiplano Its chief importance in popular culture is as the main figure of the annual Alasitas fair, a cultural event that happens every January 24 in La Paz, Bolivia.
-The Ekeko is a traditional god of luck and prosperity, popular in all the occident territory of Bolivia.
+The Ekeko (contemporary Aymara spelling: Iqiqu) is the Tiwanakan (pre-Columbian civilization) god of abundance and prosperity in the mythology and folklore of the people from the Altiplano.
+Its chief importance in popular culture is as the main figure of the annual Alasitas fair, a cultural event that happens every January 24 in La Paz, Bolivia.
+The Ekeko is a traditional god of luck and prosperity popular in the western region of Bolivia.
 In Peru the main festival is celebrated on May 3 of every year in the city of Puno, on the Machallata hill.

 Etymology

 The name Ekeko comes from the alteration of the original term Ekhako or Eqaqo, popularized as Ekhekho which was the ancient god of fortune and prosperity in the Qullasuyu.
 The Ekhako was often invoked when a disgrace disturbed their homes.

 Origins

 Pre-Columbian references

-The scholar Ernesto Cavour in his book Alasitas, makes reference to anthropomorphic and zoomorphic stone, mud and gold figures that were found in the areas belonging to the Bolivian departments of La Paz, Oruro and Potosí.
+The scholar Ernesto Cavour in his book Alasitas makes reference to anthropomorphic and zoomorphic stone, mud and gold figures that were found in the areas belonging to the Bolivian departments of La Paz, Oruro and Potosí.
 Cavour considers that these figures were made using basalt—extracted from the pre-Columbian mines in the shores of the Lake Poopó—and andesite from the Copacabana peninsula.